Ground-breaking French-UK climate change satellite mission showcases the UK’s world-leading carbon Earth observation capability.

 The image below shows MicroCarb being delivered from France to the UK in a specialist container in December 2022.

-The instrument was built by Airbus France, with pre-flight calibration and validation conducted by Space4Climate members the National Physical Laboratory (NPL) in Teddington, before being shipped to the UK in December 2022, where Thales Alenia Space completed the satellite assembly, integration and testing at RAL Space.
+The instrument was built by Airbus France, Space4Climate members the National Physical Laboratory (NPL) provided the pre-flight calibration facility before MicroCarb was shipped to the UK in December 2022, where Thales Alenia Space completed the satellite assembly, integration and testing at RAL Space.

 Dr Paul Bate, Chief Executive of the UK Space Agency, said: “Having more accurate knowledge of how much carbon the world’s forests and oceans absorb will provide the reliable information needed to take decisions on tackling climate change.”